evanx/bashbin/2016/vimy.md

 ## What The File?

-Sometimes on a specific host, we are most often editing a small subset of config files e.g. Nginx config files.
+Sometimes on a specific hosts, we are most often editing a small subset of files e.g. Nginx config files.

 Let’s use bash auto completion!